 At 5pm sharp, (川) River, the janitor, would report to work.
 He punched his card, packed his own sandwich, and he got on with his cleaning.
 He would always look at her from behind and afar.
 He would notice her little movements; how she combed her hair with her fingers, how she applied her lipstick every now and then, and how she always bit her coffee cup from the vending machine.
 River always emptied her trash but her cup, he couldn’t bear.
 He did not know her name, except for the letter (月) Moon on her punch card.

-River was seemingly upset at one of Moon’s co-workers who hit on her regularly.
-When the office was dark, River would commit despicable acts to the man he despised; such as shredding an occasional important document of his, or cleaning toilet seats with his office toothbrush, sometimes, on rainy days, he did both.
+River was seemingly upset at one of Moon’s co-workers who made a move on her one too many times.
+When the office was dark, River would commit questionable acts to the man he despised; such as shredding an occasional important document of his, or cleaning toilet seats with the man’s office toothbrush.
+Sometimes, on rainy days, he did both.

 At home, River lived in a rather compact, squarish apartment.
-He did not have ornaments but he had a wall of stacked cups, all with Moon’s bite marks and faded lipstick.
+He did not have any decors but he had a wall of collected styrofoam cups, all with Moon’s bite marks and faded lipstick.
 That was his way of ‘collecting’ her.
-On his table were yellowed books, and torn pages from notebooks, where he scribbled, and drew.
+On his table were yellowed books, and torn pages from used notebooks, where he scribbled, and drew.
 A wall featured many of River’s messily arranged polaroids.
 They looked intimate, and rather impressive.
 Each picture revealed just slightly more of River as a person.

 One day, River punched in to work and he did his routine, however, he immersed in a rare anomaly.
 Into the night, Moon lingered, and she typed voraciously.
-He enjoyed her company from afar as he dined with his usual peanut butter sandwich.
+He enjoyed her company from afar as he tucked into his sandwich.
 Upon his exit from the washroom, to River’s astonishment, they met face to face, for the first time.
 She waved, and said goodnight.
 He waved back, without a word.
-Someone had noticed him, and it was her.
+She had noticed him.

 At 5pm sharp, River punched in, chest up, innocently confident, but not for long.
 Hisses sounded at him.
-He saw the man he despised, with a smirk, alongside a few female colleagues who sniggered.
+He saw the man he despised, with a smirk, alongside a few female colleagues who sniggered at him.
 From afar, he saw that Moon gave him a half glance with a reluctant tilted posture.
 She then shied away.
 Beads of perspiration emerged from River’s forehead.
-Then, two firm taps thudded on his shoulder; manager signalled him into the office.
+Then, two firm taps thudded on his shoulder; his manager signalled him into the office.